8 Convenient Locations - See Details

 Additionally, most modern vehicles have compressors that modulate their output with a control valve.
 If the valve sticks, output could drop to nearly nothing at idle.
 In some cases, the compressor itself may be weak and unable to handle the system pressure at idle speeds.

+A weak alternator can also contribute to a warm A/C at idle along with failing A/C Relays or ECU load-shedding at low RPM can drop fan speed.
 Another important cause to note is if the engine cooling system is struggling and there is excess heat around the radiator and the condenser, the A/C can also be reduced at idle.

 Signs Your A/C Problem May Be Getting Worse